EljoPleqi/banditTrail/README.md

 # Bandit Trail

-Bandit Trail is an community marketplace where riders can share local trail sell, swap or rent used gear and
+Bandit Trail is an community marketplace where riders can share local trails, sell, swap or rent their personal gear